 A browser extension that brings the simplicity of Google Inbox to Gmail.For Chrome For Firefox About FAQ

-Simplify was made by me, Michael Leggett, with some help from friends.
+Simplify was made by me, Michael Leggett.
 I was Gmail's lead designer from 2008 to 2012 and co-founded Google Inbox.
 I've been writing Chrome extensions for years to simplify the apps I use but have only ever shared them with friends.
-With the unfortunate demise of Google Inbox, I wanted to bring the simplified email experience to Gmail.
+With the unfortunate demise of Google Inbox, I wanted to offer a more simplified Gmail experience to everyone.